Drinking Water and Source Water Research

 DRINKING WATER IN THE UNITED STATES

-Nearly 270 million people rely on public water supply every year1.
+Nearly 270 million people rely on public water supply every year.
 That means over 85 percent of the United States population depends on municipal water suppliers to provide clean water to their homes and businesses.
 The source of that water typically is surface water from rivers, lakes, or reservoirs, or groundwater, which is treated before delivery to consumers.
 The remaining U.S. population relies on private groundwater wells to meet their household needs.
-The USGS cooperates with drinking water facilities and municipal suppliers to confirm that the source water they use meets its intended purposes, whether those purposes are domestic, commercial, or industrial.
+The USGS monitors and assesses the quality of the water used as a source for our nation's drinking water needs.
 The USGS does not regulate or directly monitor water treatment operations, nor does it enforce water-quality standards.
-But the USGS works with drinking water facilities and municipal suppliers to assess the quality and quantity of the source water they use, whether it comes from a lake, river, reservoir, or groundwater.

 RELATED USGS RESEARCH